vipulnaik/diet-exercise-health/notes/2021-08-28-sore-throat-after-meals.md

 Saturday.
 I also noticed a sore throat a little after exercise (not right after, maybe starting about 10 minutes after).

+I tried a misal curry on the morning of Monday August 30, albeit having only a part of the curry and using heavy dilution with almond milk.
+This led me to overeat a bit on Monday morning causing a slight bloated stomach, but I expect that to self-correct in a few hours and I'll adjust with a smaller later meal.

 I plan to continue to monitor and maintain elevated caution for a while.